Insecticide

 IR Mapper overview

-Launched in 2012, IR Mapper is an open-access tool that collates, aggregates and visualizes data from standardized World Health Organization (WHO) or US Centers for Disease Control & Prevention (CDC) tests on mosquito susceptibility to insecticides.
+Launched in 2012, IR Mapper is an open-access tool that collates, aggregates and visualizes data from standardised tests on mosquito susceptibility to insecticides.

 Use of data included in this tool is welcomed, with credit to IR Mapper.